saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![In the list of SQL Server Services, the SQL Server (MSSQLSERVER) service is highlighted.](media/sql-server-service.png "SQL Server Services")

-7. Close the SQL Server Configuration Manager.
+7. **Close** the SQL Server Configuration Manager.

 ### Task 3: Create a backup of the WideWorldImporters database

 To perform online data migrations, DMS looks for database and transaction log backups in the shared SMB backup folder on the source database server.
 In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the `\\SQLSERVER2008\dms-backups` SMB network share you made in a previous task.
 The backup file needs to include a checksum, so you add that during the backup steps.

-1. On the SqlServer2008 VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.
+1. On the SqlServer2008 VM, open **Microsoft SQL Server Management Studio 17** by entering **microsoft sql** into the search bar in the Windows Start menu.

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/start-menu-ssms-17.png "Windows start menu search")